pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

-1. print who are you
+1. print the universe is cracked
 2. write the universe is cracked
-3. write it the universe is cracked
+3. write it down the universe is cracked

 **Português**